-7.9.3 CONNECTION DESIGN
+8.9.3 CONNECTION DESIGN

 The structural engineer should provide the connection design.
 Japanese fabricators do not typically design connections.
 Japanese fabricators prefer bolted connections for all structures including trusses.
 Specify galvanized anchor bolts for columns.
+Connection design should be the responsibility of the structural engineer and should not be delegated to the steel fabricator.
+Splices and connections are typically bolted connections with standard spacing, connector plates, bolt sizes, etc. depending on the connecting element.
+These standard connection details should be used where possible.

-7.9.4 WELDING
+8.9.4 WELDING

 Japanese fabricators prefer field welding to be minimized.
 Shop and field welding shall be performed by welders certified per JIS Z 3801 and WES B107-Standard for Certification of Welding Practitioners by Japan Welding Engineer Society.
 Welding electrodes are in accordance with JIS Z3211, E49, 400MPa (58 ksi).
 Welds not indicated shall be 5mm minimum fillets.
-Base metal pre heating shall follow the requirements of JASS 6 of AWS D1.1.
+Base metal preheating shall follow the requirements of JASS 6 of AWS D1.1.
 Weld symbols per JIS Z 3021 (equivalent to AWS).
 Perform non-destructive testing of welds in accordance with AWS D1.4 Section 7.
 Radiographic testing is uncommon in Japan.
 Ultrasonic testing is the typical method used for welding inspection.

-7.10 STEEL JOISTS AND JOIST GIRDERS
+8.10 STEEL JOISTS AND JOIST GIRDERS